Makoto Niijima

-Makoto Niijima (新島 真, Niijima Makoto), whose Phantom Thief code name is Queen (クイーン, Kuīn), is a fictional character in the Persona series, first appearing in Persona 5 as one of its main characters.
-She's the student council president of Shujin Academy who lives a double life as a Phantom Thief.
+Makoto Niijima (新島 真, Niijima Makoto), whose Phantom Thief code name is Queen (クイーン, Kuīn), is a character in the Persona series, first appearing in the 2016 video game Persona 5 as one of its main characters.
+She is voiced by Cherami Leigh in English and Rina Satō in Japanese.

+She is a third-year student and the student council president of Shujin Academy, as well as the younger sister of the prosecutor Sae Niijima.
+She initially appeared as an enemy of the Phantom Thieves of Hearts, but would eventually become a member of the group, even becoming the team's strategist during their time in the Metaverse.

+Following her appearance, Makoto received a positive reception, often being highlighted as a fan favorite character, with critics praising the voice acting by Leigh and Satō respectively, her design, and her strong convictions.

 Concept and creation

 Makoto Niijima first appears in Persona 5, and her design was created by Shigenori Soejima.
 Persona 5 director Katsura Hashino described her as someone who "no longer [has] a place where they belong in society" and as a "juvenile academic," adding that the game's events gave her a sense of belonging.
 He discussed how her role as a Phantom Thief reflects how she breaks away from societal expectations.
 Her Personas, Johanna and Anat, are based on Pope Joan and the Semitic goddess of the same name.
 She is voiced by Rina Satō in the original Japanese audio, and Cherami Leigh in the English localization.
 Leigh regards Makoto's story as her dealing with moral and ethical grey areas, specifically in how she feels about the protagonists.
 She describes her character as "unconventional."